-- Discount rate is the weighted average cost of capital (WACC) for the group, estimated at 10% per annum. - Revenue growth rate of between 20% to 30% per annum from FY22 to FY26, generating an annual gross margin of 35% to 45%. - Overheads % of revenue rate of between 20% to 30% per annum from FY22 to FY26. - Terminal value is calculated based on a growth rate of 1% per annum.
+- Discount rate is the weighted average cost of capital (WACC) for the group, estimated at 10% per annum. - Revenue growth rate of between 20% to 30% per annum from FY23 to FY27. - Strong cost control and focus on efficiency opportunities in line with growth. - Terminal value is calculated based on a growth rate of 1% per annum.

 The inherent nature of future projected results means that, by definition, the resulting accounting estimates will seldom equal the related actual results.
-The recoverable amount is particularly sensitive to key assumptions including revenue growth, gross margin, and overheads rate.
-As a result, the Group has conducted a sensitivity analysis on the recoverable amount.
-Based on this analysis, the Group's projected results will need to achieve a minimum annual gross margin and maximum overheads % of revenue rate of 25%-40% and 25%, respectively, for there to be no impairment charge.
+The recoverable amount is particularly sensitive to key assumptions including revenue growth, and overheads rate.
+Management believes that any reasonable possible change in the key assumptions noted above would not cause the respective carrying values of the cash generating units to exceed their recoverable amount.